opendocsg/opendoc-sensor-data-exchange/FAQs/Projects.md

 1 year

-## Who can regen the certs?
+## Who can regenerate the certs?

-Team admin or Publisher can do regen cert for Publishing projects.
+Team admin or Publisher can regenerate cert for Publishing projects.
-Team admin/Publisher/Subscriber can do regen for subscribing projects.
+Team admin/Publisher/Subscriber can regenerate cert for Subscribing projects.